ychun816/Python-for-data-science/Python04/README.md

 ```

-This shows **step by step** how each number flows through the calculations:

 * Numbers → Mean → Median → Quartiles → Variance → Std Dev
 * Bubble sort, indexing, squaring, summing, and square root are all applied manually.